 Benefits of Stability Ball Exercises

-The biggest benefit of the stability ball is balance!
+The biggest benefit of the stability ball is challenging your balance!
 The major joints of the body, like the knees and hips, enable your body's mobility (ability to move freely) or stability (ability to maintain posture), according to the National Academy of Sports Medicine (NASM).

 How to Do This Stability Ball Workout